GoogleCloudPlatform/terraform-google-splunk-enterprise/README.md

 # Terraform templates for Splunk Enterprise on GCP

-A set of Terraform templates to spin up a multi-zone Splunk Enterprise deployment in a given GCP region.
+A set of Terraform templates to deploy distributed multi-zone Splunk Enterprise in a user-specified GCP region.
 Deployment includes a pre-configured indexer cluster where cluster master also acts as license master, as well as a pre-configured search head cluster with a deployer.
-Indexer cluster splunktcp and http event collector (hec) input are pre-configured and ready to receive data.
+Indexer cluster splunktcp and http event collector (HEC) input are pre-configured and ready to receive data.
 Search head cluster is fronted by a global load balancer for user web traffic.
-Indexer cluster is fronted by a global load balancer for hec data traffic.
+Indexer cluster is fronted by a global load balancer for HEC data traffic.
 For splunktcp data traffic, indexer discovery is pre-enabled so Splunk Forwarders can automatically discover list of peer nodes and natively load balance data across indexer cluster.

 These deployment templates are provided for demo/POC purposes only.